Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 This is worth stating explicitly in the AIE article:

-> **The redacted resemble the J-curve familiar to private-equity redactedors.
+> **The redacted resemble the J-curve familiar to redacted redacted redactedors.
 ELT begins with a visible implementation cost: loading, carrying, and inference-time governance.
 During the early phase, stock-model interaction may remain cheaper.
 But as the thread matures, the fixed loading cost amortizes while avoided epistemic drag and CCV accumulate.
 The modeled curve crosses break-even after roughly 70–80 turns of sustained analytical interaction and then steepens as the governed collaboration preserves and reuses more of its accumulated value.**

 The comparison gives the article a stronger redacted spine.